 African elephants were once able to roam free.
 Sadly, that is no longer the case.
-You can see in the African elephant walks through flowers, the wrinkly texture of the elephant’s skin.
+In the African elephant walks through flowers, you can see the wrinkly texture of the elephant’s skin.
 In some parts of their skin, it can be 2,5 centimeters / 0.9 inches thick.
 That makes their skin very tough.
 However, they often get parasites on their skin.
 To counteract this, they lather themselves in dust and mud.
 That is equally a tactic to keep fresh.

 Poachers are always after the African elephant.
 They are killing these beautiful animals for their ivory tusks.
 Both male and female elephants have them.
-However, male tusks are more substantial and larger, weighing between 50-80 kilograms / 110-175 pounds each.
+However, male tusks are more substantial, weighing between 50-80 kilograms / 110-175 pounds each.
 The female’s tusks only weigh around 18 kilograms / 40 pounds each.
 Tusks are just long incisor teeth.

 African elephants, Loxodonta africana, are in the category vulnerable on the IUCN list.

-If you like the African elephant walks through flowers, discover more photos in our African Wildlife Photography portfolio.
+If you like the African elephant walks through flowers, browse more photos of the majestic animals in my Tusker portfolio.
 You can license this photograph as a stock photo and buy wall art photo prints, such as a acrylic print, Alu-Dibond, metal, and canvas.
 Explore more of our black and white wildlife photography in our fine art gallery.